 Welcome to Somatics: A trauma-sensitive approach to movement

-Feb 16, 2023It was a winter evening in London, the close of a day’s practice with Tias Little at one of his Intensives.
-As the rest of the 50 or so yogis gathered belongings and filtered, I found myself unable to leave the studio.
+It was a winter evening in London, the close of a day’s practice with Tias Little at one of his Intensives.
+As the rest of the 80 or so yogis gathered belongings and filtered out into the streets, I tried to gather myself together.
+I felt unable to function never mind actually leave the studio.
 Tias is a long-time teacher and author of yoga books including “Yoga for the Subtle body” and his teaching integrates somatic movement with asana & meditation.

 I was not alone, another woman looked similarly disorientated, and we quietly acknowledged our shared condition while drinking tea and being gentle with ourselves & each other.